zaratr/DataStructures-and-Algorithms/README.md

  Review scripts such as json, makefile to test code.

-### Intermediate Code Challenges
+## Intermediate Code Challenges

 Under the `javascript` folder, at the top level, is a sub-folder called `code-challenges`.
-Further explanain [here](javascript/README.md).
+Further explanation [here](javascript/README.md).

-As an intermediate introduction to code Algorithms, there will be code challenges such as regex, and sorting using array objects.
+As an intermediate introduction to code Algorithms, there will be code challenges such as regex, and array sorting.

 Here is a simple way to get code running.
 If you have not already done so, run `npm install` from within this folder to set up your system to be able to run tests using `Jest`